AdelKS/LinuxGamingGuide/README.md

 export CXXFLAGS="${CFLAGS}"
 export LDFLAGS="-flto"
 ```
+These may improve performance or not, the best is to test with and without and see for oneself.
+If regressions happen, or it doesn't succeed in the compile step.
+First try removing the `-flto` option, then change the `-O3` to `-O2`, then remove `-march=native`.
+And if after all this it still doesn't work, just go back to the original settings (aka without the `export` lines).

 After running the lines above, you get the driver installed in `$HOME/radv-master`.
 Now, to use it for Overwatch (or any other game), you go to "Configure" > "System Options" > Environment variables and add the following line: